 I enjoy getting to know you on a deeper level and my promise to you is to give you my full attention during our time together to create a balanced synergistic flow that will leave us both feeling invigorated!
 We work as a team to produce fantastic benefits for both of us as I believe giving should be as enjoyable as receiving.
 I am confident to work with most injuries, yet humble enough to know that your specific injury is unique to you!
 Although I do work with a lot of injuries, I also enjoy giving a relaxing, soothing massage to help you unwind.
 My massage space is quiet, with low lighting and my table is heated which feels amazing!
-I am also experienced in taking insurance through Personal Injury Protection (PIP) if you have been in a car accident.

 I received my training through Myotherapy College of Utah.
 Myotherapy is one of the top massage schools in the nation and they are accredited through the Accrediting Commission of Career Schools and Colleges.
 I have a solid education in Anatomy & Physiology, Functional Anatomy, Pathology, Therapeutic Principals, Swedish Massage, Deep Tissue Massage, Table Thai Massage, Trigger Point and more.
 I am also certified in first aid/CPR.